ami-team/AMI-Docs/docs/documentation/getting-started/how-to-install.md

-# Getting started

-## How to install AMI Web Framework
+# How to install AMI Web Framework

 First, create a new directory that will contain your future project :
 ```bash